Lithium battery chargers

 HOW DO LITHIUM BATTERIES WORK?

-However, a LiFePO4 battery will deliver up to 2000 cycles, as shown in a real life experiment held at the BMPRO headquarters.
-And whilst LiFePO4 batteries will only have a 3% voltage drop for much of the discharge cycle, all deep cycle/AGM batteries suffer from a constant voltage drop whilst discharging; the typical range being 12.75-11.4 volts.
+However, a LiFePO4 battery will deliver well over 2000 cycles, as shown in a real life experiment held at the BMPRO headquarters.
+And whilst lithium batteries will only have a 3% voltage drop for much of the discharge cycle, all deep cycle/AGM batteries suffer from a constant voltage drop whilst discharging; the typical range being 12.75-11.4 volts.

 HOW DO LITHIUM BATTERIES CHARGE?

-So does all that change the way a LiFePO4 should be charged?
+So does all that change the way a lithium battery should be charged?
 And what does the charging profile of a LiFePO4 battery look like?

 A charging profile is a reference to the way voltage and current vary during a full charge of a battery, and it does differ depending on the type of battery, because they are functionally dissimilar and constructed in different ways.
 For example, a fully charged lead acid battery will have a voltage of around 12.6-12.7V, whereas a LiFePO4 battery has voltage around 13.3-13.4V at full charge.
 At 20% capacity, a lead acid battery will have a voltage around 11.8V, whereas a lithium battery will hold its voltage at approximately 13V.